 This section presents the deemed savings methodology for the installation of high efficiency combination ovens.
-Combination ovens are convection ovens that include the added capability to inject steam into the oven cavity and typically offer at least three distinct cooking modes: combination mode to roast or bake with moist heat, convection mode to operate purely as a convection oven providing dry heat, and straight pressure-less steamer.
+Combination ovens are convection ovens that include the added capability to inject steam into the oven cavity and typically offer at least three distinct cooking modes: combination mode to roast or bake with moist heat, convection mode to operate purely as a convection oven providing dry heat, and a straight pressure-less steamer mode.
 The energy and demand savings are determined on a per-oven basis.

 Eligibility Criteria